knownasilya/ember-toggle/README.md

 ENV['ember-cli-toggle'] = {
   includedThemes: ['light', 'default', 'flip'],
   excludedThemes: ['flip'],
+  excludeBaseStyles: false, // defaults to false
   defaultShowLabels: true,  // defaults to false
   defaultTheme: 'light',    // defaults to 'default'
   defaultSize: 'small',     // defaults to 'medium'
   defaultOffLabel: 'False', // defaults to 'Off'
   defaultOnLabel: 'True'    // defaults to 'On'
 };
 ```
 > note: the IOS theme is referred to as just `ios` not `ios7` as was indicated in the originating CSS source